Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Problems

 \section{Problems}

-We here describe the details of the CO problems we have used to evaluate \methodname, including instance generation and training details (e.g. architecture, hyperparameters).
-In the case of TSP and CVRP, we show some example solutions obtained by a population of agents.
-Besides, we thoroughly analyze the performance of the populations in TSP.
+We here describe the details of the four CO problems we have used to evaluate \methodname, namely TSP, CVRP, KP and JSSP.
+We use the corresponding implementations from Jumanji~\citep{jumanji2023github}: \texttt{TSP}, \texttt{CVRP}, \texttt{Knapsack} and \texttt{JobShop}.
+For each problem, we describe below the training (e.g. architecture, hyperparameters) and the process of instance generation.
+In addition, we show some example solutions obtained by a population of agents on TSP and CVRP.
+Finally, we thoroughly analyze the performance of the populations in TSP.